Medical, dental, & ophthalmic laboratory technicians

 Education & Skills

 Data on higher education choices for Medical, dental, & ophthalmic laboratory technicians from The Department of Education and Census Bureau.
-The most common major for Medical, dental, & ophthalmic laboratory technicians is Health but the most specialized major according to RCA in 2023 were Biology.
+The most common major for Medical, dental, & ophthalmic laboratory technicians is N/A but the most specialized major according to RCA in N/A were N/A.

 Among the necessary skills for Medical, dental, & ophthalmic laboratory technicians, Critical Thinking stands, but the revealed comparative advantage (RCA) shows that Medical, dental, & ophthalmic laboratory technicians need more than the average amount of Repairing.